I wrote! Reader NotesGo to section

-They confirm that fossil remains found in Junín belong to an ancestor of the horse
+Argentine and foreign paleontologists confirmed that the fossil remains found in the Salado River belonged to an ancestor of the horse.

 Argentine and foreign paleontologists confirmed that the fossil remains found in the Salado River, in the Buenos Aires city of Junín, belonged to an ancestor of the horse that inhabited the region 10,000 years ago.

 “This is the hippidion, which was more robust and a little smaller than the current horse, similar to a zebra, was one and a half meters high on the legs and, in proportion to its body, had a big head,” José María Marchetto, told Télam the director of the Junín Legacy Museum.